geoffbullen/landing-page-theme/careers/200_mobile_developer.markdown

 ### Skills Required

-- Demonstrable UI design skills with a strong portfolio
+- Exceptional communications skills
-- Experience creating clickable prototypes (e.g. in one of proto.io, Invision, Principle, Framer)
-- Ability to create high-quality visual designs, wireframes and user flows (e.g. in  Sketch &  InVision)
-- Strong visual design skills and knowledge of design principles (colour, layout, typography)
+- 3 yrs+ iOS development, including strong Swift skills
+- Unit and integration testing of mobile apps
-- Graphic design
+- NodeJS
+- Writing clean, well structured, documented code

 ###  Nice to haves

-- An understanding of HTML and CSS
+- AngularJS
+- Nativescript
-- Copywriting skills
+- React Native
-- Experience of Agile software development
+- Experience managing AWS environments
+- Computer Vision
+- Machine Learning
+- Augmented Reality

 This isn’t your typical job.
 Have real influence over the development of a great product and company.
 Get exposure to a wide range of technologies and areas of product development.
 Be there at the beginning of an amazing journey!

 ### Ready to Apply?

-Send an email to [jobs@wallsync.net](mailto:jobs@wallsync.net?subject=UX Designer Position) with the following:
+Send an email to [jobs@wallsync.net](mailto:jobs@wallsync.net?subject=Mobile Developer Role) with the following:

 - Links to any previous work that will wow us
 - A copy of your short resume